 Take what's discussed and identify what both of you can do to make progress on the issues.
 Maybe it's buying them a good book on a subject they want to learn about.
 Or it could be giving them advice on how to handle a situation and having them try it and report back the results next time.
 Whatever it is, setting action items and discussing what the results were next time creates a very gratifying feeling of progress by small wins that engages and motivates team members.

-The Better Manager 5 Minute Action: Don’t end your one on ones without setting action items for both of you.
+The Better Manager 5 Minute Action: Don't end your one on ones without setting action items for both of you.
 Email them to your team member and go over them in your next one on one to highlight progress and ensure you both follow through.
-(An app like Lighthouse does these things automatically for you.)

 4) Do 1 thing to help them achieve their long term goals